Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Respiratory Measurement for Multiple People Using an Array Radar

-The complex radar image $I_0(t,r,\theta)$ contains static clutter, which is the unwanted response from the objects in the room, in addition to the reflected waves from the human targets.
-To remove the static clutter, we subtract the DC component (time average) to obtain complex radar image $I_\mathrm{c}(t,r,\theta)$ in which the static clutter is suppressed, as follows:
+The complex radar image $I_0(t,r,\theta)$ contains static clutter, which is the unwanted response from the stationary objects, in addition to the echoes from the human targets.
+To remove the static clutter, we subtract the DC component (i.e., the time average) to obtain the complex radar image $I_\mathrm{c}(t,r,\theta)$ in which the static clutter is suppressed:

-Further, the power of the complex radar image is time-averaged to obtain radar image $I_\mathrm{P}(t,r,\theta)$:
+Furthermore, the power of the complex radar image is time-averaged to obtain the radar image $I_\mathrm{P}(t,r,\theta)$: